 Some climbers have argued that stronger muscles (due to creatine loading) can easily lift the extra weight gained in the “growing process.”
 However, the problem is that creatine loads in all muscles of the body, not just the “climbing muscles”, and will load proportionally more in the largest muscles of the body–the legs!
 Of course, increasing leg strength and weight is a bad thing for climbers since they are never the limiting factor.
 There’s just no way around it, creatine loading is not a good thing for climbers.

 That said, I do believe that well-timed, small-doses of creatine can help climbers recover more quickly and without the nasty side effects of “loading.”
-The protocol I’ve developed and used for several years now is to add just five grams of creatine to a quart of sports drink that I sip throughout the day when climbing.
+The protocol I’ve developed and used for several years now is to add just two to five grams of creatine to a quart of sports drink that I sip throughout the day when climbing.
 This provides a slow trickle of creatine into the blood and muscles to aid recovery between routes.
-For training, I wait until the end of the workout; then I initiate the recovery cycle by consuming 5 grams of creatine mixed into a high-glycemic index sport drink (it’s a good idea to consume a serving on whey protein at this time as well?more on that later).
+For training, I wait until the end of the workout; then I initiate the recovery cycle by consuming just two to five grams of creatine mixed into a quality sport drink.